cytoscape/cytoscape.js/md/style.md

 ## Pie chart background

-These properties allow you to create pie chart backgrounds on nodes.
+These properties allow you to create pie chart backgrounds on nodes ([demo](demos/pie-style)).
 Note that 16 slices maximum are supported per node, so in the properties `1 <= i <= 16`.
 Of course, you must specify a numerical value for each property in place of `i`.
 Each nonzero sized slice is placed in order of `i`, starting from the 12 o'clock position and working clockwise.

 You may find it useful to reserve a number to a particular colour for all nodes in your stylesheet.
 Then you can specify values for `pie-i-background-size` accordingly for each node via a [mapper](#style/mappers).
 This would allow you to create consistently coloured pie charts in each node of the graph based on element data.